In late summer of 2016, I set up a Google Alert for the term account-based marketing.

 Before you begin planning your first ABM campaign, you’ll need to assemble a core ABM team.
 The members of this team will vary depending on your organizational needs, but at minimum, it should be made up of team leads from sales, sales development, and marketing.

-Get a complete list of stakeholders to consider for your core ABM team in this blog post, How to Align Sales and Marketing: Building Your Smarketing Team.
+Get a complete list of stakeholders to consider for your core ABM team with this checklist, Building Your Core Account-Based Marketing and Sales Team.

 Step 2: Define Your ABM Goals & Strategy

 Now that you’ve assembled your core account-based marketing team, it’s time to sit down and define your goals.
 What do you want to accomplish with ABM?
 Your goals will inform your strategy, so it’s important that everyone on your core ABM team is on the same page.

 Common goals of an account-based marketing program include: